 MUSINGS¬† on¬† our¬† predicament

-This page is in need of much revision following a difficult year, including the passing of my brother-in-law, my mother, several seizures, and the clearing of the house preparatory to moving.
+This page is in need of much revision following two difficult years, including the passing of my brother-in-law, my mother, several seizures, my Tibetan terrier dying four years too early, and the clearance of the house preparatory to moving down to North Devon (Braunton) in late autumn.

 In a small, unremarkable corner of this vast, infinitely expanding universe, a species has evolved with the mental capacity to contemplate and investigate its origins.
 It lives on an average-sized planet orbiting a long-lived star in what is known as the Goldilocks zone, with millions of other species, some of which are quite capable of predating it, and through its intelligence, ingenuity and the use of tools it has become the apex predator and an ecosystem engineer, now seemingly hell-bent on destroying that which supports it, namely the living planet itself.
 Madness?
 Let me introduce you to Homo sapiens . . .